Brazilian-Inspired Black Bean Stew

 - 4 cups cooked black beans, or two 16-ounce cans, drained and rinsed

 - 1 large red bell pepper, diced

 - 1 cup diced ripe tomatoes, or 1 cup canned diced tomatoes

-- 1 small fresh hot green chili, or more to taste,
+- 1 to 2 small fresh hot green chilis, or more to taste,

 or dried hot red pepper flakes to taste

 - 1/4 cup chopped fresh cilantro or parsley, or more to taste, plus garnish

 Combine the tomato juice and 3 cups water in a large saucepan and bring to a simmer.
 Add the rice, then lower the heat and simmer gently, covered, until all the liquid is absorbed, about 35 minutes.

 Heat the oil in a large soup pot or steep-sided stir-fry pan.
 Add the onion and sauté over medium heat until translucent.
 Add the garlic and continue to sauté until the onion is golden.